Smart Home Automation — Certified Installers, Real Results

 What Is Smart Home Automation?

 Smart home automation means every system in your home — lighting, thermostats, audio, video, locks, shades, security cameras, and climate — operates from a single unified platform rather than a collection of disconnected apps.
 That distinction separates a professionally integrated smart home from a drawer full of smart devices for the home that each require their own login and rarely communicate with one another.
-A true whole-home system uses a central processor, dedicated low-voltage wiring, and a platform that can execute complex scenes: dim the lights, lower the shades, set the thermostat, and start a playlist the moment you say 'good night' or press one button.
+A true whole-home system uses a central processor, dedicated low-voltage wiring, and a platform that can execute complex scenes: dim the lights, lower the shades from the same interface that runs everything else, set the thermostat, and start a playlist the moment you say 'good night' or press one button.
 Consumer products like smart TVs, video doorbells, and PoE IP security cameras can be imported into a professional platform — but they function as endpoints, not the brain.
-The brain is the platform.
+The brain is the platform, and specifically the home automation controller that ties lighting, audio, shades, and climate into one hub.

 Smart Home Platforms We Install and Support